linorobot/linorobot2_hardware/README.md

     sudo cp 00-teensy.rules /etc/udev/rules.d/

-## 4. Configure your Teensy Board
-The default board used in this demo is Teensy 3.1/3.2 but you can uncomment the Teensy board you're using in firmware/platformio.ini:

-    [env:teensy36]
-    board = teensy36

-    ; [env:teensy35]
-    ; board = teensy35

-    ; [env:teensy36]
-    ; board = teensy36

 ## 5. Configure robot settings

 Go to config folder and open lino_base_config.h.
 Uncomment the base, motor driver and IMU you want to use for your robot.
 For example: